esphome/esphome-docs/components/espnow.rst

 ``on_receive``
 **************

 This automation will be triggered when a data package is received.
-You can get the package data via the "it" variable. see :ref:`espnow-ESPNowPackage`.
+You can get the package data via the "it" variable. see :ref:`espnow-espnowpackage`.

 .. code-block:: yaml